 - Print it again without paying much attention to the previous registration

-- digitally print them on top of the letterpress patterns with a keen sense of scale and placement
+- hand paint select areas within the letterpress patterns with a keen sense of color and composition

 From idea to production to viewing, beauty is (and always has been) part of our DNA.
 By combining our talents with your savvy mind, we’re able to produce work that is political yet elegant.
 We’re an open book.
 We know this artwork is probably not the safe choice for most collectors, and we’re 100% fine with that.